eNMS-automation/eNMS/docs/automation/execution.rst

 Syslog-triggered automation
 ---------------------------

-eNMS can be configured to act as a Syslog server, allowing for event-driven automation.
+eNMS can be configured to receive Syslog, and run services upon receiving Syslog messages matching a user-defined pattern.

-From the :guilabel:`logs/log_automation` page, you can define "log rules":
+From :guilabel:`Events`, you can define "log rules":

 .. image:: /_static/automation/logs/log_rule_creation.png
    :alt: Creation of a log rule